How to Remove Rust From Brake Rotors

 Rusty rotors peeking out from behind your expensive alloy wheels?
 Here's how to remove rust from brake rotors.

-How to Remove Rust from Brake Rotors: A Guide
+How to Deal With Rusty Rotors: A Step-By-Step Guide

 The popularity of alloy wheels puts brake rotors on full display.
 Rotors, however, must be made from heavy, heat-resistant, metal—unprotected metal that easily rusts* under the harsh conditions of a wheel well.
 The unsightly discolouration showing through their expensive alloy wheels leads many people to ask how to remove rust from brake rotors.
-You can clean up rusted rotors in several ways, depending upon how bad it is.
-We’ll walk you through the process from easiest to most-labour intensive to help you get the job done.
+You can clean up rusty rotors in several ways, depending upon how bad it is.
+We’ll walk you through the process from easiest to most labour-intensive to help you get the job done.

 The most important safety tip you must observe: No lubricant (such as WD-40) or permanent coating should ever be applied to the braking surface of the rotor.
 Period.